dashorst/wicket-stuff-markup-validator/README.md

 Usage
 -----

-Make sure you use Wicket 1.5.
-This validator does not run on Wicket 1.4 or earlier.
+Make sure you use Wicket 6.0.0 or newer.
+This validator does not run on earlier versions, but is compatible with newer versions.
 Java 6 is also a minimum requirement.

-There is no release available at this time.
-You have to build a version locally yourself (using [Apache Maven](http://maven.apache.org).

 Add the Wicket Stuff validator to your POM as a dependency:

     <dependency>
         <groupId>org.wicketstuff.htmlvalidator</groupId>
-        <artifactId>htmlvalidator</artifactId>
-        <version>1.5-SNAPSHOT</version>
+        <artifactId>wicketstuff-htmlvalidator</artifactId>
+        <version>1.8</version>
     </dependency>

 Depending on your setup you need to use a different `scope` (for example test